 Overview of Requirements

-Displacement results when people or a non-residential entity moves permanently as a direct result of the acquisition, demolition, or rehabilitation of property for CDBG-funded projects.
+Displacement results when people or a non-residential entity moves permanently as a direct result of the disaster impacts, acquisition, demolition, or rehabilitation of property for CDBG-DR-funded projects.
+Below are the primary requirements for displaced persons.